How Businesses can be Proactive on Social Issues

 1. Be responsive when issues arise

 Have a diverse and inclusive team that can react quickly because you never know when or how a social issue will impact your business.
 The team must have a relevant understanding of the issue and a solid grasp of the company’s purpose.

 2. Adopt a culture of openness and honesty

 Openness is critical when in a business relationship with your stakeholders, especially in industries like financial services or high technology, where transparency is already considered an applicable standard.

 How do you promote openness within your organization?
 Make it clear that honesty is a priority.
+At a CHRO event, it is emphasized that employees should be honest and open in their approach to performing day-to-day duties.
 This may mean providing forums for employees and stakeholders to share their experiences and points of view or giving them opportunities to ask questions related to a social issue.

 3. Communicate with transparency

 Communication is key here, as the stakeholders you’re trying to engage with the need to know that their voices are being heard and heeded.
 Transparency can be achieved through three means: listening, asking, and responding.

 Do your best to listen to the issues and problems that are important to your stakeholders.
 Invite people to communicate their concerns and ask them some questions along the way.
 Above all, be responsive to enacting change within your organization.